mzwaa/web_programming_fundamentals-/git-tutorial-101/Tutorial_02_Setup_and_Config/README.md

-# Tutorial 02: Setup and Config
+# Tutorial 02 Setup and Config

-Description and objectives go here.
+Welcome to Tutorial 02 Setup and Config.
+Complete the assignments below to reinforce your learning.